Life Alert Medical Alert System Review 2024

 Life Alert Mobile + GPS

 Life Alert’s Mobile + GPS device is perfect for someone who’s always on the move and enjoys an independent lifestyle.
-Thanks to the company’s use of multiple cellular networks, the device will work wherever GSM cell phones do, which means you can wear it while running errands, visiting friends and family, or on a road trip.
+Because the company uses multiple cellular networks, the device will work wherever GSM cell phones do, which means you can wear it while running errands, visiting friends and family, or on a road trip.
 Life Alert’s dispatchers will be able to send help straight to your location, no matter where you are, thanks to GPS technology.

 Life Alert Help Button